subrato-git/portfolio.me/src/pages/about.md

 ---

 ### Who am I?
 Hi, my name is Nezha, I recent masters graduate from [Ibn Zahor University](https://www.uiz.ac.ma/), Morocco.
-I live in Agadhir, a city of vast historical attachment, with my parents and love to travel around the world.
+I live in Agadir, a city of vast historical attachment, with my parents and love to travel around the world.

 ### Why create this?